-This project proposes to commericially harvest all dead and imminently dead large trees greater than or equal to 7 inches dbh within 160 feet of National Forest System (NFS) road 579 on about 249 acres.
-Additionally, all trees less than 5 inches dbh would be felled and burned.
+All dead and imminently dead large trees greater than or equal to 7 inches dbh within 160 feet of National Forest System (NFS) road 579 would be cut and removed.
+All trees less than 7 inches dbh would be felled and burned.

 Wapiti Blue Stewardship Project